 Both the reflective and transmission gratings suffer from the fact that the zeroth order mode contains no diffraction pattern and appears as a surface reflection or transmission, respectively.
 Solving Eq.
-2 for this condition, $\theta_i = \theta_m$ , we find the only solution to be m=0, independent of wavelength or diffraction grating spacing.
+2 for this condition, $heta_i= heta_m$, we find the only solution to be m=0, independent of wavelength or diffraction grating spacing.
 At this condition, no wavelength-dependent information can be obtained, and all the light is lost to surface reflection or transmission.

 This issue can be resolved by creating a repeating surface pattern, which produces a different surface reflection geometry.
 Diffraction gratings of this type are commonly referred to as blazed (or ruled) gratings.
-An example of this repeating surface structure is shown in Figure 3.
+More information about this can be found in the section below.